Some recent research studies have found biological changes in new fathers — even at the hormonal and brain cell level.

 We might hesitate to draw strong conclusions based on hormone and brain studies — especially when they involve rats and monkeys.
 Nevertheless, these findings are consistent with what we have found to be true: fatherhood changes a man.
 That tiny, wrinkly bundle that mostly eats, cries, sleeps and poops holds a powerful fascination for a new dad.

 That’s why a man in his mid-twenties, eager to make his mark in the world, will make it his business to spend thirty minutes making sure the new car seat is secure in the back seat of his sports car.
 That’s why, in a few months or years, he’ll trade in the sports car for something more practical.
 And that’s why he will likely become more sensitive, possibly more responsible, and will probably reign in some of his career ambitions in favor of saving more of his time and energy for his home life.
-It’s true: fatherhood changes us for the better.
+It’s true: fatherhood changes us for the better, and it can start even as we’re preparing for fatherhood.

 So, dad, don’t take the day-to-day opportunities with your children for granted.
 Savor those rushes of hormones that help make fathering so rewarding.
 It’s those joy-filled moments that create memories and build unique and irreplaceable connections between fathers and children.